 Although the purpose of redirects is to direct users from one page on your website to another, there are instances when too many redirects can have a negative influence on page speed.
-This is due to the fact that each time a webpage redirects somewhere else, it lengthens the HTTP request and, as a result, the response procedure.
+This is because each time a webpage redirects somewhere else, it lengthens the HTTP request and, as a result, the response procedure.

-Try to avoid using redirects where possible, and if you do need to use them make sure that the 301 permanent redirect is used so that the user’s browser caches the response.
+Try to avoid using redirects where possible, and if you do need to use them make sure that the 301 permanent redirects are used so that the user’s browser caches the response.

 Minimise HTTP requests

-Each time a web page is loaded, the browser makes a request for all of the elements on the page.
+Each time a web page is loaded, the browser requests all of the elements on the page.
 This includes scripts, stylesheets, images, and more.
 The more requests that are made, the longer it takes for the page to be fully loaded.